The algebraic difference of two random Cantor sets: The Larsson family: Distribution of types

 \subsection{The density functions}

-We will determine the density functions $f_{\Phi_i(x)}(y)$ of the random variables $\Phi_i(x)$, $i=1,2,3,4$ given explicitly by (\ref{eq:X(x)_type_def}).
-We do not call them \emph{probability} density functions since the $\Phi _i(x)$ may be equal to $\nex$ with positive probability for some $x$.
-The probability density function $f$ of the difference of two independent $Uniform \left(t \right)$ distributed random variables is the triangular distribution given by $f(z)=0$ if $|z|>t$ and for $0\leq |z|\leq t$ by
+In this subsection, we will determine the density functions $f_{\Phi _i(x)}(y)$ of the random variables $\Phi_i(x)$, $i=1,2,3,4,$ given explicitly by (\ref{eq:X(x)_type_def1}) and (\ref{eq:X(x)_type_def2}).
+We do not call them \textit{probability} density functions since the $\Phi_i(x)$ may be equal to $\nex$ with positive probability for some $x$.
+The probability density function of the difference of two independent $\operatorname{Uniform} ([0,\gap] )$-distributed random variables is the triangular distribution given by $f_{\triangle}(z)=0$ if $|z|>\gap$ and for $0\leq|z|\leq\gap$ by